We highly recommend these books for grades 4 and 5 (listed alphabetically by author).

 Frindle (Juvenile Fiction/J/Cle) by Andrew Clements.
 Fifth grader Nick Allen invents a new word and begins a chain of events that quickly moves beyond his control.

 Granny Torrelli Makes Soup (Juvenile Fiction/J/Cre) by Sharon Creech.
-Nothing is worse than a fight with your best friend, but Granny Torrelli knows just the recipe to help Rosie and Bailey make things right. (available in Spanish)
+Nothing is worse than a fight with your best friend, but Granny Torrelli knows just the recipe to help Rosie and Bailey make things right. (also available in Spanish)

 Walk Two Moons (Juvenile Fiction/J/Cre) by Sharon Creech.
 Sal and her grandparents retrace the route Sal’s missing mother took.